Learning to Discover Iterative Spectral Algorithms

+We evaluate preconditioners by iteration count reduction, a natural metric for comparing polynomial preconditioners of the same degree.
+This metric is especially relevant when memory and communication dominate, Krylov basis storage is impractical, and global inner products make outer Krylov iterations expensive.
+In such regimes, polynomial preconditioning based on short recurrences is a standard acceleration strategy; see, e.g.,~\cite{saad2003iter,saad2011eig,bergamaschi2021parallel}.

-\framework engines are trained offline and, at inference time, are called from \textsc{Matlab} to produce polynomial recurrence coefficients from spectral probes.
-For eigenvalue problems, spectral probes are obtained by running 20 iterations of \texttt{eigs} (Krylov--Schur algorithm).
-From the resulting Ritz spectrum, the engine receives 10 eigenvalues associated with the target region (the first $k$ requested eigenvalues) and 94 eigenvalues associated with the out-of-target region (those following the first $k$).
-If fewer than 10 target eigenvalues are available, we sample with replacement from the available ones to obtain 10 values; if more than 10 are available, we uniformly subsample 10.
-The same sampling-with/without-replacement procedure is used to obtain exactly 94 out-of-target eigenvalues.
+The \framework engines are trained offline and, at inference time, are called from \textsc{Matlab} to produce polynomial recurrence coefficients from spectral probes.
+For eigenvalue problems, these probes are obtained by running 20 iterations of \texttt{eigs}, which implements the Krylov--Schur algorithm.
+From the resulting Ritz spectrum, the engine receives 10 eigenvalue estimates associated with the target region, corresponding to the first $k$ requested eigenvalues, and 94 eigenvalue estimates associated with the out-of-target region, corresponding to the subsequent Ritz values.
+If fewer than 10 target values are available, we sample from the available values with replacement; if more than 10 are available, we uniformly subsample 10 values.
+The same procedure is used to obtain exactly 94 out-of-target values.

-For linear systems, spectral probes are produced by 50 Lanczos steps without storing the Lanczos basis.
-From the resulting approximate spectrum, we select the 20 largest and 20 smallest eigenvalues to form the spectral input to the neural engine.
+For linear systems, spectral probes are produced by 50 or 200 Lanczos steps without storing the Lanczos basis.
+From the resulting approximate spectrum, we select the 20 largest and 20 smallest Ritz values and use them as the spectral input to the neural engine.

+The forward pass of the \framework engine has negligible cost compared to other computations.
+The overall preconditioner construction cost is dominated by the spectral probe stage: a cost equivalent to 20 iterations of the corresponding unpreconditioned eigensolver or 50 iterations of the corresponding unpreconditioned linear solver, and is also negligible for most tested systems, while modest for the remaining cases.

-We focus on spd operators.
-Indefinite eigenvalue problems are converted to spd form via implicit squaring of the operator.
-For some severely ill-conditioned linear systems, we first apply an incomplete Cholesky (\texttt{ichol}) preconditioner and then use the learned polynomial as a second-level preconditioner.
+We focus on spd operators and spd preconditioners.
+Indefinite eigenvalue problems are converted to spd form by implicitly squaring the operator.